qmk/qmk_firmware/layouts/community/ergodox/qwerty_code_friendly/readme.md

   however using the larger thumb cluster ended up being more of a reach while typing.

-- There is a handy shortcut for writing quotes that inserts the cursor between the quotation marks.

-  Holding LShift, then RShift types: "" (then presses left).

-  Holding RShift, then LShift types: '' (then presses left).

 ## Configuration

 Some optional behavior is configurable without editing the code